 Wintry conditions can be hard on your vehicle.
-Prepare for the cold season with a winter car check
+Prepare for the cold season with a few easy winter car checks.

 It’s all too easy to presume your car is ready for winter – it’s been reliable all year, so why worry when the mercury drops?
 But it’s really important to check essential bits of your car on a regular basis.